ryan4yin/video2chars/README.md

 ```
 video2chars --chars_width 120 --t_end 10 path/of/video_file
 ```
-The above command shows that the path of the specified video will be converted to a ascii video with a width of 120, and only convert the first 10 seconds. you'll see a file named `output.mp4` in your current directory when it completes, have fun ~
+The command shows that the specified video will be converted to an ascii art animation with the width of 120, and only convert the first 10 seconds. you'll see a file named `output.mp4` in your current directory when completes, have fun ~

->p.s. if it's a bit slow, turn down the width and fps, to speed up the conversion.
+>p.s. it's a bit slow, turn down the width and fps, to speed up the conversion.

 Check `video2chars --help` for more information.